September 2006 By Gary Giddins

 The lofts helped to reconfigure neighborhoods, increasing tenement value and guaranteeing their own expulsion.
 As the lofts folded and the smaller labels were swallowed up, the Knitting Factory arrived with a new template for adventurous music, and loft-era musicians routinely appeared at mainstream clubs and international festivals, recording everywhere.
 Most of them, however, never really caught on with the mainstream.

 Reagan-era conservatism, symbolized in jazz by the arrival of Wynton Marsalis, along with the return from fusion of Miles and the Milesians, portended a new era, placing the lofts in historical perspective—sometimes characterized by long naturals, dashikis and wood flutes of every size.
-If the loft era seems like a transitional decade, roughly 1974 to ’84, credit it with keeping jazz alive and vigorous though its most parlous years.
+If the loft era seems like a transitional decade, roughly 1974 to ’84, credit it with keeping jazz alive and vigorous through its most parlous years.
 Return to the records to hear how imaginatively it was done.

 Originally published in September 2006